NighLearner/Smart-Sheet-Manipulator/README.md

    - Ensure Ollama is installed and running
    - Check if the model is available: `ollama list`
    - Pull the model if missing: `ollama pull qwen2.5-coder:3b`
+   - Start Ollama service: `ollama serve` (if not running automatically)

 2. **File not found errors**
-   - Verify CSV files exist in the configured paths
+   - Ensure CSV files (`train.csv`, `test.csv`) exist in the `app/` directory
-   - Update paths in `config.py` if needed
+   - Check that you're running the application from the `app/` directory
+   - Verify file names match exactly (case-sensitive on Linux/Mac)

 3. **Permission errors**
-   - Ensure write permissions for the output directory
+   - Ensure write permissions for the `resultant/` directory
-   - Check file permissions for CSV files
+   - The directory is created automatically, but check permissions if issues occur
+   - On Linux/Mac, you may need: `chmod -R 755 resultant/`

 4. **Memory issues**
    - For large datasets, consider filtering data first
    - Reduce `MAX_STEPS` in config for simpler operations
+   - Process data in chunks if working with very large files

 5. **Model errors**
    - Verify Ollama is running: `ollama serve`
    - Check model availability: `ollama list`
-   - Try a different model if issues persist
+   - Try pulling the model again: `ollama pull qwen2.5-coder:3b`
+   - Check Ollama logs for detailed error messages

+6. **Path configuration issues**
+   - The application automatically configures paths when run via `main.py`
+   - If using the agent programmatically, ensure paths are set correctly
+   - Use absolute paths if relative paths don't work in your environment

 ## 🤝 Contributing